 Western Australia is a unique place in which to learn and practice within the fields of art and design, and at UWA we distinctively bring these disciplines together.
 We offer dedicated studio spaces, leading workshop facilities, on-site technical expertise and a range of local and international study destinations.
 Here, students obtain the knowledge and skills needed to thrive in their chosen careers, guided by dedicated staff internationally renowned as scholars and practitioners.
 Industry partners and professionals support the School in its mission to educate the next generation of architects, artists, art historians, landscape architects and urban designers.
 The future of work may be changing, but for these careers there will always be a place.

 Look closely, think boldly, work skilfully, act generously.
 Join our vibrant community and make your future here.

 The School of Design acknowledges the Whadjuk Noongar people as the traditional owners of the land on which our campus is situated.
 The Whadjuk Noongar remain the spiritual and cultural custodians of their land, and continue to practise their values, languages, beliefs and knowledge.

-Departments and Courses
+Disciplines and Courses

 We deliver courses and undertake research in two broad areas.